 Shawna: Yeah, and it's not just online dating.
 They're encouraging different types of relationships, monogamous, open, asexual.
-People are complex and I think one cool thing about OkCupid is that they realise that and they address this, then they try to make it acceptable for everybody.
+People are complex and I think one cool thing about OkCupid is that they realize that and they address this, then they try to make it acceptable for everybody.

 Mo: While working there, what did you learn personally and creatively?

-Shawna: Personally, a huge part was realising there's so many different types of love out there and how people work in relationships.
+Shawna: Personally, a huge part was realizing there's so many different types of love out there and how people work in relationships.
 In my office alone, people are in open relationships and that's something that I never understood prior to working here.
 I mean, growing up in a pretty traditional family, you'd think about, "Oh, you date somebody.
 You find someone and then you marry them.
 And you're with them for the rest of your lives."
-That's a very monogamous thing, and I'm monogamous, too, but I wasn't realising that, that wasn't the only type of relationship at the time.
+That's a very monogamous thing, and I'm monogamous, too, but I wasn't realizing that, that wasn't the only type of relationship at the time.

-Shawna: I think being at OkCupid made me realise that relationships, sex and love isn’t just black and white.
+Shawna: I think being at OkCupid made me realize that relationships, sex and love isn’t just black and white.
 It's also a very sex positive environment and I think it helped me become more sex positive myself, especially in terms of art.
 As a kid, growing up, sex in my culture is super-tabooed, especially within Asian cultures.
 You don't talk about it.
 People don't even say "I love you", because that’s viewed as emotional and thus vulnerable.
 I didn't even learn about sex from my parents.
 So, I've always been interested in sexuality, especially with the stuff I do.
-The more I'm open to it, the more I'm realising that it's part of being a person.
+The more I'm open to it, the more I'm realizing that it's part of being a person.

 Mo: I can relate on the idea of being in a culture where it's not promoted.